unicode-org/message-format-wg/spec/formatting.md

 An implementation MAY use any pattern selection method, as long as its observable behavior matches the results of the method defined here.

+The resolved value of each _key_ MUST be in Unicode Normalization Form C ("NFC"), even if the _literal_ for the _key_ is not.
+All comparisons of _keys_ MUST be done on the canonical, normalized values and the normalized value MUST be the value that is passed in the steps below.

 ### Resolve Selectors

 First, resolve the values of each _selector_: